Norlock/nvim-traveller-buffers/README.md

 # nvim-traveller-buffer
-Better management for buffers, recommended to use a project plugin like (project.nvim / nvim-traveller.nvim)
+Better management for buffers (using Telescope), great to use in combination with a project plugin like (project.nvim / nvim-traveller.nvim)

 ### Why use it?
-- If you work with multiple projects, your buffer overview can get clogged up quite quickly.
+- If you work with multiple projects, the buffer overview can get clogged up quickly using the builtin buffer view, but with this plugin it won't.
-- It integrates with harpoon, so you don't need to consciously need to stay on top of adding / removing buffers from the list.
+- It integrates with harpoon, so you don't need to consciously stay on top of adding / removing buffers from the list.
 - Separates (project buffers / other buffers / term buffers)